 SEC.
-5.05 UNDERSTANDING OF THE PROJECT (15%)
+5.05 UNDERSTANDING OF THE PROJECT (125)

 - 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the offeror demonstrated an understanding of the state's time schedule and can meet it?
-If not, what timeframe is appropriate for the system to be operational after contract award?

 SEC.
-5.06 METHODOLOGY USED FOR THE PROJECT (12.5%)
+5.06 METHODOLOGY USED FOR THE PROJECT (125)

-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP? - 4) How comprehensive is the methodology discuss how the system is tested for specification compliance and acceptance?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?